alexchueshev/icsme2020/README.md

 - `r`, `recommend` - recommend regular and new potential reviewers for a set of pull requests
 - `m`, `metrics` -  estimate the top@_k_ prediction accuracy and MRR

-Please check `example / kafka.yaml` and `run.sh` for the parameters supported by each command.
+Please check `example/kafka.yaml` and `run.sh` for the parameters supported by each command.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.